Constellation Review

 Deposit Requirements

-Constellation doesn’t offer prepaid plans.
-If your credit is rough, you’ll need to look at providers like Payless Power first, then consider Constellation when your credit improves.
+Constellation does not offer prepaid plans.
+If your credit situation makes a deposit unworkable, you’ll need to look at providers like Payless Power or Reliant’s Flex Pay option first.

 Customer Service: The Real Story